LachlanDog/TheWik2/people/Scourge the Undying.md

 ---

 [[Session 2021.08.22 Dining & Dashing r]]  -> [[Scourge the Undying]] | 2022-01-17
-As we enter arena is very echoey, and there’s a whistling tune
+As we enter arena is very echoey, and there s a whistling tune

 We need to talk to **Scourge the Undying -- basically a Hylek**